Thadeu/resize-image-canvas/README.md

 }
 ```

-# Uing VanilhaJS or jQuery
+# Using VanilhaJS or jQuery

 Get to files with clone repo https://github.com/Thadeu/resize-image-canvas
 After load file resize-image-canvas in your assets project path, so!